donkeyEEE/pfas-exposure/README.md

 ---

-The code in the EDI section is used to process national trade data.
+- Code in the EDI section is used to process national trade data.
-The code in the MachineLearning is used to calculate the BAF (Bioaccumulation Factor) of molecules.
+- Code in the MachineLearning is used to calculate the BAF (Bioaccumulation Factor) of molecules.